-Max number of NJMS third year students per rotation: Max total number of 3rd and 4th year students per rotation: Prior approval required: NO
+When offered: Throughout the academic yearMax number of NJMS third year students per rotation:2Max total number of 3rd and 4th year students per rotation:2Prior approval required: NO2

-Course Description: This elective is designed to introduce 3rd and 4th year students to the multidisciplinary practices of Oncology and Hematology.
+Course Description: This elective is designed to introduce 3rd year students to the multi-disciplinary practices of Oncology and Hematology.
 The students will have an opportunity to practice in the University Hospital Hematology/Oncology clinic, as well as gain experience in outpatient and inpatient consultations.
 Students will also have the opportunity to attend multidisciplinary conferences in Head and Neck Oncology, Lung Cancer, GYN Oncology, Hepatobiliary Cancer and Musculoskeletal Oncology.
 Emphasis is placed on pathologic diagnosis, staging, and therapeutic decision-making, as well as learning about common toxicities of chemotherapeutic agents.
 Emphasis is also placed on learning about transitioning patents to palliative/end-of-life care.